akulhalli/crispy-guacamole/README.md

 # Multi-Layered Image Similarity Engine

 ## Overview
-This project implements a sophisticated multi-layered image similarity engine with advanced optimizations.
-It computes similarity scores between computer-generated images using an intelligent coarse-to-fine cascade of color, structure, and texture analysis with memory-safe processing and enhanced discrimination for different image types.
+This project implements a sophisticated multi-layered image similarity engine with advanced optimizations and intelligent scoring adaptations.
+It computes similarity scores between computer-generated images using a dynamic coarse-to-fine cascade of color, structure, and texture analysis with memory-safe processing, enhanced discrimination for different image types, and L2 dampening to prevent misleading scores when structural analysis disagrees with color/texture similarity.

 ## Features
 - **Smart Image Preprocessing**: Memory-safe center-cropping algorithm (replaces problematic LCM tiling)